Para Bellum (album): Reception

 Para Bellum has received generally positive reviews.
 Dom Lawson of Blabbermouth.net gave the album a rating of nine out of ten, and wrote, "Along with the similarly vital likes of Exodus and Kreator, the Bay Area band have been instrumental in keeping thrash metal's older generation at the forefront of the modern scene.
 But even taking into account the self-evident quality of records like The Formation of Damnation and Titans of Creation, Testament still have the hunger to achieve more.
 Their 14th studio effort positively reeks of a desire to push thrash forward, to make it darker and more imaginative, and to dismantle any and all restrictions on what the genre can be.
 Para Bellum is a fucking monster."

 KNAC.com contributor Rocky Kessenger declared Para Bellum to be "proof that heavy metal ages better when it's forged in fire."
 Elsewhere in his review, Kessenger said, "The front half burns fast and loud, the back half leans on atmosphere and melody, and together they form one of the band's most dynamic albums in years.
 There are moments that pull back from the edge, but never once does it sound tired.
 Testament could've easily recycled the old playbook; instead, they took a risk and made something that still feels vital."

+Loudwire declared that Para Bellum was the best metal album of 2025.
+Brian Rolli wrote of the album: "Forty years and 14 albums deep, they sound hungrier and more pissed off than ever."
+He noted that "fury is apparent from the first notes" of the album's opening track, and that the remainder of the album "rips and roars in similar fashion."
+Don Lawson of Metal Hammer added "While younger generations fanny around with cynical pop compromises, they're here to break necks."
+Looking for the best thrash metal album of 2025?
+Testament have your back with Para Bellum."